 We’ve explained what active ingredients are, how to choose the right one for your top skin concern, and at what age to start applying them.
 Here, we’re explaining which should be applied in the morning, and which are better applied at night.

 Many aspects of skin care are pretty straightforward.
 For instance, you know when to wash your face, when to apply a toner, and when to slather on the old SPF.
-But when it comes to active ingredients – which are chemical ingredients that actively impact the structure of your skin to target a specific concern – things can become a little more complicated.
-To help you figure out which time of day you ought to apply common active ingredients, refer to this handy cheat sheet we created just for you.
+But when it comes to applying common active ingredients – which are chemical ingredients that actively impact the structure of your skin to target a specific concern – things can become a little more complicated.
+To help you figure out when to apply common active ingredients, refer to this handy cheat sheet we created just for you.

 Your Morning Skin Care Routine